 What Evidence Can Show My Damages?

 To strengthen your case, it’s important to collect any evidence that can prove the severity of your injuries and damages.
-Your lawyer can help you do this and it can include any of the following:
+Your New Orleans personal injury lawyer can help you do this and it can include any of the following:

 The police officer that responded to the scene of the crash will create an accident report that you are able to pick up from the city’s police department.